logo

 Arkansas State University

 Graduates of Arkansas State University’s (ASU) Bachelor of Radiologic Sciences (BSRS) program will be eligible to sit for the American Registry of Radiologic Technologists (ARRT) certification exam.
 BSRS students will begin by studying radiography in their junior year and move into a specialization during their senior year.
 Specializations offered include Cardiovascular Interventional Technology (CVI), Magnetic Resonance Imaging/Computed Tomography (MRI/CT), Mammography/Breast Sonography, Medical Imaging Informatics, Radiation Therapy, and Sonography.
-The curriculum has a mix of on-campus study at the ASU campus and clinical rotations at affiliates throughout northeast Arkansas and southeast Missouri.
+The curriculum has a mix of on-campus study at the ASU campus or online and clinical rotations at affiliates throughout northeast Arkansas and southeast Missouri.
 Classes taken by all BSRS students include Image Acquisition and Evaluation; Radiobiology; and Imaging Pathology.
-Admission into the program requires the completion of prerequisite coursework with a minimum of a 2.5 GPA and a “C” or higher in each class as well as an entrance exam.
+Admission into the program requires the completion of prerequisite coursework, including an associate degree in radiography, with a minimum of a 2.0 GPA.
 Acceptance into the senior specialization tracks may require a minimum GPA of 3.0.
 Students who have previously completed a radiography track may apply directly to a specialization track or ASU’s Bridge Program in General Radiography Imaging Specialist track.

 East Arkansas Community College

 East Arkansas Community College (EACC) offers a full-time, two-year program leading to the Associate of Applied Science (AAS) in Radiologic Technology.
-The 63-credit program offers classroom and clinical education that will meet the requirements to sit for the ARRT certification exam.
+The 65-credit program offers classroom and clinical education that will meet the requirements to sit for the ARRT certification exam.
 Clinical education begins in the first semester and continues throughout the program.
 The curriculum covers subjects such as physics for radiologic technology, radiologic pathology, and imaging procedures.
-The application deadline for the program is May 31, with successful applicants beginning the program in the fall semester.
-All applicants must, as part of the application process, spend four hours observing a radiologic department.
-Applicants should complete prerequisite courses, the Pre-Entrance Exam, and have a GPA of at least 2.5.
+The application deadline for the program is in May with successful applicants beginning the program in the fall semester.
+As part of the application process, all applicants must spend four hours observing a radiologic department.
+To be considered for admission, applicants must also complete prerequisite courses, pass the entrance exam, and have a GPA of at least 2.8 prior to the application deadline.
 Upon acceptance to the program, students must become CPR certified, submit to a drug screen and background check, show proof of health insurance, and show proof of all required vaccinations.
 Retention in the program requires a “C” or better in all required classes and a satisfactory clinical performance review.
 Students may repeat one class before dismissal from the program.

 North Arkansas College